 The Thrive at Home Continuing Care (Membership) Agreement requires the payment of a one-time membership fee in addition to an ongoing monthly fee.
 Fee amounts depend on the age of the member and selected plan.
-Thrive at Home offers flex pricing that allows members to choose whether they prefer to invest more initially in the membership fee or on a monthly basis.
+Thrive at Home offers flex pricing that allows members to choose whether they prefer to invest more initially in the membership fee or monthly fee.
 All terms will be specified in the Continuing Care (Membership) Agreement or a mutually executed agreement addendum.